Soft, vegan sugar cookies with crispy edges, for all your holiday needs. Have fun with different cookie cutters, easy icing and sprinkles of course!

 Now add in the almond milk, cornstarch, vanilla and almond extract (if using).
 Beat on high until it is all fully combined, about 1 minute.
 Scrape the sides of the bowl as needed.

 Add 1 cup of the flour to the wet mixture.
 Sprinkle the baking powder and salt on top of the flour.
 Mix on low speed, until just combined.
 Now add 1 more cup of the flour and continue to mix on low until just combined; don't over mix.
-The dough should feel similar to play dough.
+The dough should feel similar to play dough when you work it in your hands, but it will look crumbly in the bowl.
 If it seems too wet for rolling, add another 1/4 cup of flour.
-You want the dough to be thick, but not dry and crumbly.
+You want the dough to be thick, but not dry.
 I always use the full 2 1/4 cups of flour.
+If the dough is too wet, your cookies will spread.

 Once the dough has been chilled, set it on the counter for 10 minutes while the oven is preheating to 350 degrees F. Line two baking sheets with parchment paper.
 Cut into desired shapes using a cookie cutter and place them on the prepared baking sheets.
 Continue re-rolling the dough until it is all used.

-Bake for 8-10 minutes, in the middle rack of the oven.
-For larger cookies, bake for closer to 10 minutes, and for smaller cookies bake closer to 8 minutes.
-They will appear not done, but they will firm up considerably as they cool.
+Bake for 8-10 minutes, in the middle rack of the oven, until very lightly colored on top and around the edges.
+They will appear underdone, but they will firm up considerably as they cool.
 Let them cool for 5 minutes, and then transfer to a wire rack to let cool completely before icing.

 Whisk all icing ingredients in a bowl.
 If it seems too thick, add a little more almond milk.
 It should be smooth, glossy and not runny.
 If too runny, add more powdered sugar.
 You can dip the cookies in the icing, or use brushes, spoons or a squeeze bottle.
 See this helpful video on how to decorate sugar cookies with icing.